willov/ameta/README.md

 The MATLAB implementation is using IQM tools, which is a package that interfaces to the SUNDIALS suite of solvers.

-To run the scripts which generate the plots in the paper, run `Matlab/alcoholModel.m`.
-Note that you need to have MATLAB installed with a working C-compiler.
+**To run the scripts which generate the plots in the paper, run `Matlab/alcoholModel.m`.** Note that you need to have MATLAB installed with a working C-compiler.

+To plot the supplementary figures, run `MATLAB/plotSupplementaryFigures.m`.

 For transparency, we also include the scripts used to run the parameter optimization.
 These can be run by passing extra arguments to `alcoholModel`: `alcoholModel(estimateOnAllData, doOptimize, doPI, doMCMC, doPPL)`.